Balloon Glow rescheduled to Jan. 4

-The Fountain Hills Balloon Glow scheduled for this Saturday, Dec.
-28, has been rescheduled to next Saturday, Jan.
-4. This delay was due to rain throughout the week, which organizers fear would make Fountain Park too soggy to safely host the event.
+The Fountain Hills Balloon Glow scheduled for last Saturday, Dec.
+28, has been rescheduled to this Saturday, Jan.
+4. This delay was due to rain throughout the week, which organizers feared would make Fountain Park too soggy to safely host the event.

 Other than the change of date, the Balloon Glow is expected to occur as planned.